 Clipping Mask in InDesign | Easy Guide for Learners

-A clipping mask in InDesign is a fundamental image editing method for selective adjustments.
+A clipping mask is a fundamental image editing method for selective adjustments.
 The photo editors must know the processes of creating a clipping mask.
-That’s why getting an in-depth understanding of the on-clipping mask is essential.
+This is the best way to get professionally edited photos.

-if you are finding the best way to make a clipping mask in InDesign, you are at the right place.
 Here, you will learn the step-by-step procedure to create a mask effect.
 So, without further ado, let’s start.

 What is a Clipping Mask?

-They provide a non-destructive way to control the visibility and presentation of content, allowing you to experiment and make changes without permanently altering the original objects or images.
+Clipping masks are commonly used to crop images, create custom shapes, apply special effects, or combine multiple elements into a cohesive composition.
+They provide a non-destructive way to control the visibility and presentation of content.
+Allowing you to experiment and make changes without permanently altering the original objects or images.

 What is InDesign?